AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

 ### Micro Kernels {#micro-kernels}

 Micro Kernels act as persistence managers in AEM.
 There are three types of Micro Kernels used with AEM: TarMK, MongoDB, and Relational Database (under restricted support).
-Choosing one to fit your needs depends on the purpose of your instance and the deployment type you are considering.
+Choosing one to fit your need depends on the purpose of your instance and the deployment type you are considering.
 For additional information about Micro Kernels, see the [Recommended Deployments](/help/sites-deploying/recommended-deploys.md) page.

 ![chlimage_1-2](assets/chlimage_1-2a.png)